shayes20/is565-tool/README.md

 Based on these test cases, we can conclude that the script works as intended and produces valid and useful data for our project.
 Therefore, we can confidently claim that our project has a high value proposition and a strong competitive advantage in the VPN market.

-## Proof-of-value
+## Proof of value 2

 For the next step of our project, we have developed a backend system in Node.js that allows us to store the data of our current and past VPN connections.
 This project has several benefits, such as:

 - Real-time Monitoring: By actively tracking live connections, we can monitor network usage patterns and identify potential issues in real time.
 - Data-Driven Insights: The wealth of data gathered, including user behavior, connection durations, and popular server locations, provides invaluable insights.
 - Improved User Experience: Understanding user preferences and usage habits enables us to tailor our services.

 To demonstrate the value of this project, we created a MySQL database and Node.js application that does the following:

 1. Receives OpenVPN Script Output:
    Our database receives output from the OpenVPN script containing information about current and past VPN connections.
 2. Store Current and Historical Data:
    The backend stores current VPN connections and historical data in a MySQL database.
    Expose API for Queries:
 3. Our application Implements API endpoints to query current and historical VPN connections.

 Database Schema: